alan-turing-institute/trustchain/docs/ion.md

     If you are running an older version of Bitcoin Core, you may need to omit the `deprecatedrpc` parameters from your configuration file:

-    - the setting `deprecatedrpc=warnings` was introduced in Bitcoin Core v28.0, so it must be omitted if you are running an earlier version.
+    - the settings `blocksxor=0` and `deprecatedrpc=warnings` were introduced in Bitcoin Core v28.0, so they must be omitted if you are running an earlier version.
     - the setting `deprecatedrpc=create_bdb` was introduced in Bitcoin Core v26.0, so it must be omitted if you are running an earlier version.

 !!! warning "Note: Do not use the `~` shorthand in the `datadir` parameter"